cudmore/protocols/worley-shuler-prairie.md

  - The Raspberry Pi (output headphone jack) is connected to an analog video to USB converter.
  - The Raspberry Pi is running the treadmill software.

+# Using the scope hardware

+## Switching between video and 2p light path

+ - **video**.
+Turn top nob all the way to the back (clockwise if looking at it from side of scope) and set Olympus style filter wheel to position '2'.
+ - **2p**.
+Turn the top knowb all the way towards you (counter clockwise if looking at it from side of scope) and set the Olympus style filter wheel to position '1'.
+ - In both cases, ensure the light path slider is all the way out
+ - In both cases, ensure the 'shutter' is open and in the yyy position

+## GAsP detectors

+ - The GAsP detectors have a control box directly below the main computer keyboard.
+There are lots of switches and 1-2 dials.
+The only thing I do is ensure the detectors are on using the vertical toggle switch 'PMT Power On/Off'.
+ - If the detectors every receive too much light, an audible (and annoying) alarm will go off.
+Silence the alarm by cycling the detector power off then on again.
+Be sure to reduce your laser power and/or detector gain a bit if this happens repeatedly.

+## Pockels Cell

+The Pockels cell controller is above the monitor.
+IT is a box labeled 'conoptics model 302RM'.
+Ensure this is powered on.

 # Acquiring images with Prairie View

 This is beyond the scope of this recipe.
 You are on your own.